Nejuf/magnacarta-installguide/InstallGuideForMagnaCartaThePhantomOfAvalanche.md

 You're almost there!
 All that's left is to install the game patch and translation files.

+**Important:** Prior to running the patch, make a backup of the "Drv" folder inside the game installation files (i.e. C:\Program Files (x86)\SOFTMAX\MagnaCarta\Drv).
+Some users have reported missing graphics/textures if your computer is using the Direct 3D driver, and restoring this backup after applying the patch can fix it.

 In the "Patch" folder run the "MCV104a.exe" file.

 ![Patch 1](guide_assets/install/patch_run_1.png)